TomBrian/upwork-rss/README.md

 **Features**

+- Extracts unique keywords from your job feed.
+You can use these keywords to create highly optimized profile description
 - Extracts job postings from Upwork RSS feeds based on user-defined search terms.
 - Runs a scheduled task every 3 minutes to fetch new postings.
 - Identifies jobs posted less than 3 minutes ago (considered "fresh").